opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > (d) directions for parties to attend with counsel;

-> (e) for parties to attend mandatory counselling and mediation at the Child Focused Resolution Centre;
+> (e) for parties to attend mandatory counselling and mediation at the Family Justice Courts;

 > (f) the dates of the mediation and counselling sessions;

-> (g) directions on the conduct of mediation and counselling at the Family Resolution Chambers;
+> (g) directions on the conduct of mediation and counselling;

 > (h) the witnesses who will be called and whether they need interpretation;